bitcoin-s/bitcoin-s/docs/applications/node.md

 implicit val ec = system.dispatcher

 //we also require a bitcoind instance to connect to
-//so let's start one
-val instance = BitcoindRpcTestUtil.instance()
-val p2pPort = instance.p2pPort
+//so let's start one (make sure you ran 'sbt downloadBitcoind') val instance = BitcoindRpcTestUtil.instance(versionOpt = Some(BitcoindVersion.Experimental)) val p2pPort = instance.p2pPort
 val bitcoindF = BitcoindRpcTestUtil.startedBitcoindRpcClient(instance)